zawette/.net-Notes/cSharp_stuffs.md

 # C# stuffs

+- ## structs
+  - Structs are value types, when you create a struct object using the new operator, it gets created and the appropriate constructor is called.
+Unlike classes, structs can be instantiated without using the new operator.
+If you do not use new, the fields will remain unassigned and the object cannot be used until all of the fields are initialized. [msdn](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/struct)

 - ## strings
   - Strings in C sharp are reference type that acts like a value type
   ```c#